HARMONICS 2026: The International Conference on Music, Medicine, & Science

 About the Conference

-HARMONICS 2026 brings together researchers, clinicians, artists, educators, and innovators to explore the role of music and sound in health, medicine, neuroscience, and clinical practice.
+HARMONICS 2026 brings together researchers, clinicians, artists, educators, patients, and innovators to explore the role of music and sound in health, medicine, neuroscience, and clinical practice.

 The conference serves as a global platform for interdisciplinary dialogue, knowledge exchange, and collaboration across the arts and sciences.